chrishoina/ords-desk-reference/jetty.md

         └── self-signed.pem
 ```

 [^1.1.1a]: You need to create this `/etc` folder manually.
-As of ORDS 25.1 this folder isn't something that already exists.
+As of ORDS 25.1, this folder isn't something that already exists.
 You might have a path similar to the one I shared above.

-I can issue an HTTP `GET` request to one of my endpoints, like this one (a cURL command in this example):
+With everything in place, I can issue a request to one of my ORDS endpoints.
+In this case, I've created a simple `GET` Handler that queries the `EMP` table.
+The actual response isn't the focus, but rather the response headers.

+I used cURL for this:

 ```sh
 curl http://localhost:8080/ords/hr/employees/
 ```

-I see three new response headers displayed in a console output:
+In the response, I now see three new response headers displayed in a console output[^1.1.1b]:

 - `Server: Jetty(12.0.18)`
 - `X-Powered-By: Jetty(12.0.18)`
-- `Date: Sat, 24 2025 11:46:12 GMT`[^1.1.1b]
+- `Date: Sat, 24 2025 11:46:12 GMT`

-[^1.1.1b]: As of ORDS 25.1, and possibly all versions, ORDS will always show a request date
+[^1.1.1b]: You may notice the Date header is returned in GMT/Zulu.
+This will always be the case with ORDS.
+ORDS will always return data and times in GMT/Zulu format.
+For reference, if you independently alter the `user.timezone` JVM Option, this would only change how ORDS interprets dates and times where no timezone is attached.
+The Oracle Database `Date` and `Timestamp` datatypes are two examples where the timezone is not indicated.

+Below is a console log printout showing the full details of the request and response (excluding the response body):

 ```sh
 * Preparing request to http://localhost:8080/ords/hr/employees/